edrex/pdx-street-trees-map/README.md

 Keep tooling as simple as possible.

  - No build step
- - Use CDN to avoid vendoring dependencies for gh_pages
+ - Use CDN to avoid vendoring dependencies for gh-pages

 ## Iterations

  - [x] Empty Leaflet page
- - [ ] Fit map bounds to point data
+ - [x] Fit map bounds to point data
- - [ ] Load + display geojson points
+ - [x] Load + display geojson points
- - [ ] Basic metadata display
+ - [ ] On hover, item metadata is added to scope
+ - [ ] Metadata is displayed
  - [ ] Allow filtering by COMMON and HEALTH attributes

+## Tasks

+ - [x] Go back to bower deps (needed for test setup)
+ - [x] vendor libs/ for gh-pages
+ - [ ] add karma/jasmine unit tests
+ - [ ] add protractor/jasmine e2e tests

 ### Nice to have